ayuprac/Mind_Shelf/README.md

-# Mind📖Shelf — Your Digital Book Haven
+# Mind📖Shelf — Online bookstore

 **Mind📖Shelf** is a modern online bookstore built with the MERN stack, offering both free and premium browsing experiences.
 Users can freely explore a wide variety of books without signing up.
 For enhanced features and access to premium content, users can create an account and shop through secure Razorpay payments.